afifi93/solar-roof/README.md

 Input data were RGB images and in PNG format.
 The public data set is high resolution (5000x5000) but too big to start with to train the MVP model.
 Therefore, I sliced the originial image evenly into 625 smaller images, resulting 625 (200 * 200) images.
 The label set was preprocessed the same as training set.

+# Example

+train.py in the example folder can be served as an template on how to incoporate all functions from sun_roof folder, train the U-net and make inference.

 # Model
 ![Unet](https://github.com/julia78118/SolarRoof/blob/master/Unet.jpg)